 Best things to do around Coromandel

-If you are not interested in visiting Hobbiton just drive straight to Hahei, the gateway for discovering Coromandel Peninsula.
+If you are not interested in visiting Hobbiton just drive straight to Hahei, the gateway to discovering the Coromandel Peninsula.
 There are a fair few things you can do around here without breaking your wallet.

 Hot Water Beach